OLonsdale/GameOfLifeBlazor/README.md

 ## Planned improvements

-- Disable the event handlers while in "play" mode, should boost rendering dramatically
+- Disable the event handlers while in "play" mode, should boost rendering dramatically. (it did, down to ~20ms for an empty 50x100 grid, down from 30-40 with the JS event handler, and 50 with the lambda

 - Fix grid toggle needing multiple clicks to change